juliapampus/DataspaceConnector/docs/pages/deployment.md

 # Deployment
 {: .fs-9 }

-Here, you can find a detailed guide for configuring and deploying the Dataspace Connector.
+Here, you can find a detailed guide on how to configure and deploy the Dataspace Connector.
 {: .fs-6 .fw-300 }

 ---